Can at-home COVID tests make my holiday gathering safer? - NewsBreak

 Yes, combined with vaccination, home test kits for COVID-19 can add a layer of safety and reassurance by providing on-the-spot results during this second year of pandemic holidays.

 Home kits are not as accurate as the PCR tests done in hospitals and at testing sites, Volk says.
-But they have the advantage of giving results within minutes instead of days.Nearly 900,000 kids got virus shots in 1st week
+But they have the advantage of giving results within minutes instead of days.U.S. faces ‘heightened threat’ amid holiday season and mass religious gatherings, DHS says

 Testing kits are available at drugstores without a prescription, and a box with two tests typically costs about $25.
 Swabs, testing solution and instructions are included.